How to Play the Marketing and Positioning Simulation Game

 A loyalty and price premium bonus

 In addition to the above sales calculation, there is a simple “bonus” provided to the existing (not new) products in the market – whether they are predisposition or remain in the same positioning cell.

 For example, if you have a product in a cell that is worth 500 points and you are the only product in that cell, then you will win 500 points in the first round.
-In the next round, you will win 500 points plus a 20% bonus of the previous points – an extra 100 points – giving you 600 points in total.
-Likewise, in the very next round, you will win 500 points plus 20% of the previous 600 points, which is equal to 120, which is equal to 620 points in total.
+In the next round, you will win 500 points plus a 10% bonus of the previous points – an extra 50 points – giving you 550 points in total.
+This loyalty bonus will compound for each round that you don’t reposition the product.

 A video of the simulation game rules and instructions